 Birytch derives its meaning from biryt (light) which was believed to have originated from the kalla matta or ‘walking fire’ of the sun woman.

 Biryt may be seen as a composite notion that denotes light in its various manifestations in particular firelight and sunlight or daylight.
 In recording biryt as ‘daylight,’ Moore (1842:10) notes that the term refers to ‘the day as contra-distinguished from night.’
 This is important because it shows that from an indigenous perspective their notion of day or ‘daylight’ derives meaning and significance only when contrasted or “contra-distinguished from night” which is its antithesis.

 When Moore (1842) states that Aborigines of southwestern Australia had ‘no idea of the word day, as used by us for a portion of time,’ what he appears to be saying is that their notion of “day” is fundamentally different to our Western concept which defines day as ‘a period of twenty-four hours as a unit of time, reckoned from one midnight to the next, corresponding to a rotation of the earth on its axis” (Dictionary 2009).
 This is true.
 They did not apportion the day into hours as we know them.

-If it is true that the Noongar reckoned time and distance in terms of ‘daylights’ as suggested by Moore, this makes them relatively unique for according to Nilsson (1920) in his classic work Primitive Time-Reckoning the use of days or ‘daylights’ for measuring time is relatively rare.
+If it is true that the Noongar reckoned time and distance in terms of ‘daylights’ (or days) this makes them relatively unique, for according to Nilsson (1920) in his classic work Primitive Time-Reckoning the use of days or ‘daylights’ for measuring time is relatively rare.
 He points out with reference to pre-modern cultures that nights or “sleeps” were more commonly used.
 We note that the early European explorers and settlers often asked their Aboriginal guides how many ‘sleeps’ it would take to reach a particular unknown destination.6

 Daytime temporal categories